Connor Williams (American football): College career

-The next year, he started 11 out of 12 games at left tackle and was considered by the media and coaches one of the best offensive tackles in college football.
-He became just the fourth sophomore in school history to receive first-team All-American honors.
+As a sophomore, he started 11 out of 12 games at left tackle and was considered by the media and coaches one of the best offensive tackles in college football.
+He became just the fourth sophomore in school history to receive consensus first-team All-American honors.

 As a junior, he suffered a left knee injury in the third game against USC.
 He returned to play in the eleventh game against West Virginia University.
 He started only five out of 12 games at left tackle (first 3 and final 2 regular season contests).
-On November 27, 2017, Williams announced that he would forgo his senior year in favor of the 2018 NFL Draft, and that he would not play in the 2017 Texas Bowl.
+On November 27, 2017, Williams announced that he would forgo his senior year in favor of the 2018 NFL draft, and that he would not play in the 2017 Texas Bowl.

 Professional career

 Dallas Cowboys

-Williams was selected by Dallas Cowboys in the second round (50th overall) of the 2018 NFL Draft, with the intention of playing him at guard.
+Williams was selected by the Dallas Cowboys in the second round (50th overall) of the 2018 NFL draft, with the intention of playing him at guard.
 He was named the starting left guard, starting the first eight games before being benched in Week 10 in favor of Xavier Su'a-Filo.
 He then started two games at right guard in place of an injured Zack Martin.

-Williams entered the 2019 season as the Cowboys starting left guard.
-He started 11 games, missing one due to arthroscopic knee surgery, before suffering a torn ACL in Week 13.
+In 2019, he entered the season as the Cowboys' starting left guard.
+He started 11 games, missing one due to arthroscopic knee surgery, before suffering a torn right ACL in Week 13.
 He was placed on injured reserve on December 1, 2019.

+In 2020, he was able to recover from a torn ACL to start all 16 games at left guard for the first time in his career, missing just one snap on offense (in the season opener).
+He also had to adjust to four different starting quarterbacks during the season.